assalupitudor/CourseProject/README.md

 •	Below are the steps in order to run the program:

    1. First, provide an input sentence for which you would like to display a parse tree.
 Open a program in python editor and update/provide your sentence in the variable text_sentence.
-   2. Go to terminal and execute the command python nltk_parse_tree.py
+   2. Go to terminal and execute the command python3 nltk_parse_tree.py
    3. Once the program is executed successfully it would open a new nltk window and display the parse tree for the sentence provided as an input.